Spring Leaf & Wood Mulch Program

 Yard Waste - Regular Collection

-Yard waste is now collected separately from trash.
-Place yard waste into rigid/reusable containers or paper yard-waste bags (in autumn, please keep leaf bags separate) and put them next to your refuse container.
-Do not use your City-issued trash container for yard waste unless you want the material treated as regular trash.
-Collection occurs on the same day as trash.
+Place yard waste into rigid/reusable containers or paper yard-waste bags (in autumn, please keep leaf bags separate).
+Please do not use your City-issued trash container for yard waste unless you want the material treated as regular trash.
+Starting November 2, collection will resume to normal collection on the same day as trash and recycling.
 Although the City does not provide paper bags or re-usable containers for yard waste, adhesive labels are available by request to be applied by the resident to their reusable container to identify its contents as yard waste.

 - Place yard waste next to your trash cart in reusable, hard-sided containers or paper yard-waste bags (Do not use your City-issued trash container).